-6. In exercising the flexibility in the use of resources, schools should be prudent and always put students' interest as the first priority.
+- 6. In exercising the flexibility in the use of resources, schools should consider carefully the interests of both students and staff.
 Schools should have sound financial planning and good budgeting in utilising government funding.
 While schools may retain up to 12 month's provision under the EOEBG, they are not expected to keep too much surplus without specific purposes.
 Schools are reminded to deploy their resources in a cost-effective and timely manner to meet the needs of students and various policy priorities.
 They should ensure that the expenditures incurred are reasonable and necessary for educational purposes.
 Schools must not use the provision to procure services or materials merely to drill students for assessments.
 Expenditures on celebration, entertainment, flower baskets, fruit baskets wreaths and all other similar items for ceremonial activities or tributes to other schools are kept to the absolute minimum.
-In addition, schools should ensure that any recurrent consequences arising from exercising funding flexibility will be absorbed within the EOEBG or met by schools' own funds.

-7. In utilising the funding flexibility of the EOEBG, schools are requested to take notice of the following:
+In addition, schools should ensure that any recurrent consequences arising from exercising funding flexibility will be absorbed within the EOEBG or met by schools' own funds. - 7.
+In utilising the funding flexibility of the EOEBG, schools are requested to take notice of the following: - a.

-- a.
 Schools should ensure that the total spending should be kept within the amount of provision and avoid deficits as far as possible.
-Any deficits arising should be borne by school own funds or by the School Sponsoring Body (SSB). - b.
+Any deficits arising should be borne by school own funds. - b.
 Subsidy will continue to be provided for Provident Fund/MPF contributions in respect of janitors, clerical and other supporting staff employed within the provision allocated for the school-specific Administration Grant/Revised Administration Grant - c.
 Surplus under the EOEBG can be used to top up no more than: - i.
-50% of recurrent cost arising from government-funded projects; and - ii.
-25% of recurrent cost arising from furniture and equipment and other facilities or educational service acquired through private donations or other fund-raising schemes.
+50% of recurrent cost arising from government-funded projects e.g. maintenance fee for computers bought with the Quality Education Fund; and - ii.
+25% of recurrent cost arising from furniture and equipment and other facilities or educational service acquired through private donations or other fund-raising schemes e.g. expenses on toner for printers from private donations.